 The Claremont Colleges Center for Teaching and Learning (CTL) offers grants to support course (re)development and enhancement.
-These grants may be used for things such as, but not limited to, supplies or equipment, faculty summer salary, support from Claremont Colleges librarians, support for student assistants, and conference travel and registration fees.
+These grants may be used for things such as, but not limited to, supplies or equipment, support from Claremont Colleges librarians, support for student assistants, and conference travel and registration fees.

 Priority will be given to requests for projects that

 - Have a high likelihood of resulting in demonstrably enhanced learning outcomes for students and/or faculty,